DeepTrackAI/DeepTrack2/README.md

 DeepTrack is a comprehensive deep learning framework for digital microscopy.
 We provide tools to create physical simulations of customizable optical systems, to generate and train neural network models, and to analyze experimental data.

-If you use DeepTrack 2.0 in your project, please cite us here:
+If you use DeepTrack 2.0 in your project, please cite our DeepTrack 2.0 article:

 Benjamin Midtvedt, Saga Helgadottir, Aykut Argun, Jesús Pineda, Daniel Midtvedt, Giovanni Volpe.
 "Quantitative Digital Microscopy with Deep Learning."